 He refused to cancel the debt.
 He insisted that he be paid back.

 Forgiveness = cancelling the debt.

 What debt are you holding on to?
 In what areas are you waiting to be “paid back”?
 Who do you feel “owes you”?
 A sibling?
 A friend?
 A spouse?
 A parent?
 Forgiveness doesn’t mean forgetting what they did; forgiveness means cancelling the debt and letting go of payback.
-Forgiveness means saying “YOU DO NOT OWE ME ANYMORE.”
+Forgiveness means saying “YOU DON'T OWE ME ANYMORE.”